-- 7.42 The provision of affordable housing in the New Forest is consistently raised as one of the biggest challenges facing local communities in the National Park.
-The affordability of housing is a major barrier to sustainable communities in the New Forest National Park, where the average house price is around 15 times average earnings making the New Forest the least affordable National Park in the UK.
-As already outlined, the Government's National Parks Vision & Circular (2010) states that national park authorities have an important role to play in the delivery of affordable housing and the Local Plan should include policies that pro-actively respond to local needs.
-There is therefore a strong justification for policies that seek to maximise the delivery of affordable housing while at the same time upholding the purposes of National Park designation. - 7.43 The NPPF requires local planning authorities to identify the range of types and sizes of accommodation likely to be needed by the population in future.
-The objectively assessed housing needs in the New Forest Report (Justin Gardener Consulting 2017) concludes that there is a need for 71 affordable dwellings per year within the National Park (it should be recognised that the affordable need outputs are not just a number in relation to newbuild homes, but do include a number of households who have a home but where there is a mismatch in tenure).
-Based on this evidence and the advice of New Forest District Council as the housing authority for the majority of the National Park, a strategic policy target of 25% intermediate and 75% affordable rented tenure would be appropriate.
+The provision of affordable housing in the New Forest is consistently raised as one of the biggest challenges facing local communities in the National Park.
+The affordability of housing is a major barrier to sustainable communities in the New Forest National Park, where the average house price is around 15 times average earnings - making the New Forest the least affordable national park in the UK.
+As already outlined, the Government's National Parks Vision & Circular (2010) states that national park authorities have an important role to play in the delivery of affordable housing, and the Local Plan should include policies that pro-actively respond to local needs.
+Therefore, a strong justification exists for policies that seek to maximise the delivery of affordable housing, while at the same time upholding the purposes of national park designation.

+The NPPF requires local planning authorities to identify the range of types and sizes of accommodation likely to be needed by the population in future.
+The objectively assessed housing needs in the New Forest Report concludes that there is a need for 71 affordable dwellings per year within the National Park (it should be recognised that the affordable need outputs are not just a number in relation to new-build homes, but do include a number of households who have a home but where there is a mismatch in tenure).
+Based on this evidence and the current advice of New Forest District Council as the housing authority for the majority of the National Park, a strategic policy target of 25% intermediate and 75% affordable rented tenure would be appropriate.
 Local connection criteria will be applied to the affordable housing provided to ensure that local needs arising within the National Park are met and more detail on this is set out in Annex 3 of the Local Plan.